1 Sesame Street

 LazyTown is an English-language Icelandic children's educational musical action comedy program made by an international crew and performed by a cast from Iceland, the United States and the United Kingdom.

 ?
 Bear in the Big Blue House

 Bear in the Big Blue House was a preschool variety show which was the most famous, popular, and fondly-remembered Playhouse Disney show, produced by the Jim Henson Company.
 The host, the titular Bear (Noel MacNeal) used his gentle charm and mannerisms to communicate with his audience of children.
 Topics centered on nearly every conceivable matter of concern to children, ranging from cooperation, telling the truth, sharing, and going to sleep.
 One of his strong beliefs was to not talk down to, patronize, or belittle his child audience when dealing with material.
 The show ran from 1997 - 2006.

 11 SpongeBob SquarePants

 SpongeBob SquarePants is an American animated television series created by marine biologist and animator the late Stephen Hillenburg for Nickelodeon.
-SpongeBob is currently the most popular show on Nickelodeon, as well as the longest running show, running for 20 years, and is beginning its 13th season.
+SpongeBob is currently the most popular show on Nickelodeon, as well as the longest running show, running for 23 years, and is beginning its 13th season.
 The show revolves around a sea sponge called SpongeBob SquarePants and his adventures under the sea.
 The show is considered to be one of the best Nickelodeon and cartoon shows of all time.